Tazarotene (On the skin)

 Cream, Foam, Gel/Jelly

-- Take your medicine as directed.
+- Your doctor will tell you how much medicine to use.
+Do not use more than directed.
 This medicine is usually applied in the evening or at bedtime.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.